Started in 2007 by internet sketch comedy group LoadingReadyRun, Desert Bus for Hope combines video games and tedium to benefit charity.

 This means first hour costs $1.00, but the second hour costs $1.07.
 By the time we reach the 10th hour of busing, it costs $1.84 and we've made $13.82 in total donations.
 Therefore the first few days of the event are quite cheap, but by the end of the week it costs several thousand dollars to keep the team going for another hour.

 The donation total in the sidebar updates every minute.
-For those of you who love information, you can track our progress with GladdyMedia's excellent graphs that plot our donations over time.
 In order to figure out how long we must play, we use a custom-built donation tracking system, but all your money is going directly to Child's Play.

 If you're interested in how much it would take us to keep going for 2 weeks, here's how the math breaks down: